microsoft/omi/Unix/doc/setup-kerberos-omi.md

   - Kerberos: Add `/etc/krb5.conf`.
 We recommend that you keep a master krb5.conf and just copy it to each machine.
 The contents of `/etc/krb5.conf` are not host sensitive, though they are, of course, unique to the domain.
-Realmd and other authconfigure tools depend on at least a minimal `/etc/krb5.conf` in order to function.
+Realmd and other auth configure tools depend on at least a minimal `/etc/krb5.conf` in order to function.

   - Authconfig will setup the configuration files `/etc/nsswitch`, `/etc/smb.conf`, `/etc/pam.d/*`, `/etc/sssd/sssd.conf`.